For prose expect to wait eight weeks.

 Short story and creative non-fiction submissions are welcome.
 (Creative non-fiction should have a narrative arc.)
 We are open to most themes, although we do not accept fan fiction.
 There is an upper word limit of 7500 words.

 All submissions should be contained within the body of an email.
 Please, no attachments unless we request them.
-You should include your legal name, contact details, word count and a short, third person author bio of no more than one hundred words.
+You should include your name, contact details and word count.

 Please use a plain font.
 We prefer single speech marks.